 Brian Goldstone is a North Carolina-based writer and director of the Media & Journalism Initiative at Duke University’s Franklin Humanities Institute.
 His longform reporting and essays have appeared in Harper's, The New Republic, Guernica, Jacobin, Public Books, South Atlantic Quarterly, History of the Present, and The Johannesburg Salon.
-He has written about miracles and the perilous state of mental health care in West Africa, life after incarceration, the plight of chronic pain sufferers amid the opioid epidemic, Israel's secretive campaign to forcibly deport thousands of asylum seekers, and, most recently, America’s homelessness and affordable housing crisis.
+He has written about the crisis of mental health care in West Africa, life after incarceration, the plight of chronic pain sufferers amid the opioid epidemic, Israel's secretive campaign to deport thousands of asylum seekers, and, most recently, America’s homelessness and affordable housing crisis.
 He is the co-editor of African Futures: Essays on Crisis, Emergence, and Possibility (University of Chicago Press, 2017).

 Represented by Adam Eaglin at The Cheney Agency